 Juliana began her study of yoga with the Iyengar Method and completed her year-long Yoga Teacher Training Certification at Karuna Center for Yoga and Healing Arts in Northampton, Massachusetts.
 She has deepened her practice with the help of Rodney Yee, John Friend, Richard Freeman, Cyndi Lee, Dharma Mittra, Eddie Stern, David Robson, Chip Hartranft, Edwin Bryant, and Vipassana meditation.

 In recent years she has turned her focus to the practice of Ashtanga Yoga, studying with R.Sharath Jois annually, including two trips to Southern India.
-Juliana has taught in New York City, Hawaii, Massachusetts, and Toronto.
 Her classes aim to bring peace, health, and joy to all through physical movement and awakening consciousness.

 Her teaching includes Kundalini, Ashtanga, and Iyengar techniques and is influenced by her interest in Eastern philosophy and contemporary psychology.
-She believes that by cultivating one’s own health and awareness throughout daily life one becomes more able to engage with the world in a constructive and loving manner.
+She believes that by cultivating one’s health and awareness throughout daily life, one can engage with the world constructively and lovingly.

 Arm Balances and Advanced Postures

 Ang discovered yoga in 2009 when she finally let her roommate drag her to her first class.
-She connected with the physical practice immediately and was overcome with acute nostalgia for her days as a gymnast.
+She immediately connected with the physical practice and was overcome with acute nostalgia for her days as a gymnast.
 The connection of that movement with her breath and her mind was what really pulled her in.
-It became therapeutic; she felt lighter, more balanced, more connected.
+It became therapeutic; she felt lighter, more balanced, and more connected.
 Since completing her teacher training, Ang has dedicated her life to the learning and teaching of yoga.
-Her good-humoured personality combined with her knowledge of human anatomy provides students with challenging classes focused on proper alignment where they can have a good time in the process.
+Her good-humoured personality and her knowledge of human anatomy provide students with challenging classes focused on proper alignment where they can have a good time in the process.
 Her love of music always brings an eclectic playlist.
-Above all Ang hopes to bring you lightness, more balance, and connection.
+Above all, Ang hopes to bring you lightness, more balance, and connection.

-Elaine is a Certified Yoga Instructor, Holistic Nutritionist and and Wellness Activist.
-Elaine applies a holistic approach to her teachings where she advocates healing that acknowledges the unity of the mind and body, as well as the connection with the spirit to create health.
-She leads a deep yoga practice for her students to increase body awareness and conscious link to breath.
-Elaine aspires to provide a strong class for her students to reduce stress and limit negative emotional thought patterns.
-Yoga classes with Elaine are strong, fluid and creatively sequenced.
-Students can expect to have fun, be challenged and find peace. www.elaineclark.ca
+She holds an honours degree in Health Sciences, is registered with the Yoga Alliance as an E-RYT-500 advanced yoga educator, and is a certified Trauma Sensitive Yoga provider.
+Drawing on an extensive study in nutrition to inform a holistic approach in her teachings, Elaine offers wisdom and resources for the work of freeing your best self.
+She leads a deep yoga practise for her students to increase body awareness and conscious link to breath.
+She aspires to provide a strong class for her students to reduce stress and limit negative emotional thought patterns.
+Yoga classes with Elaine are strong, fluid, and creatively sequenced.
+Students can expect to have fun, be challenged, and find peace. www.elaineclark.ca